Young people in Wales have had to make big changes to their lives because of coronavirus.

 Use the entitledto benefits calculator to see what you can claim.

 If you are of working age you might be able to apply for universal credit (UC).
 UC can include a claim for help with your housing costs, including rent payments.
 You usually have to wait 5 weeks before your first payment but you might be able to get a UC advance within a few days if you are unable to wait.

 Claims for UC are made online.
-You currently do not have to go to the Jobcentre or any medical assessments in relation to your claim.
+Once you have applied online, the Department for Work and Pensions (DWP) will make an appointment to talk to you, either over the phone or face-to-face.
+If you have a disability or illness that affects your work, you may need a medical assessment in relation to your claim.
 Click here for more details about how to apply.